i2h3/nextcloud-desktop-client-xcode/README.md

 1. Clone this repository to wherever you want to have it.
 2. Clone [the Nextcloud desktop client repository](https://github.com/nextcloud/desktop) into `Upstream` within this repository clone.
 3. Copy [`Build.xcconfig.template`](Build.xcconfig.template) to `Build.xcconfig` and adjust the values in it to your local setup.
-4. Build or run the product. **Known issue:** Launching the binary from Xcode makes it quit without any apparent reason or crash report.
-Manually launching the binary works fine but requires manual attachment to the process in Xcode ([#3](https://github.com/i2h3/nextcloud-desktop-client-xcode/issues/3)).
+4. Build or run the product.

 ## How It Works